superhero/config/README.md

 ---

 ### `find(configPath: string, fallback?: any): any`
-Retrieves a nested configuration value using dot or slash notation.
+Retrieves a nested configuration value using a slash notation.

 - `configPath`: Path to the configuration value.
 - `fallback`: Optional fallback value if path is undefined.